Attacking midfielder Ryan Harley

-ATTACKING MIDFIELDER RYAN HARLEY rejoined Exeter City on loan from Swindon Town in November 2014, having previously been on the books at St James Park between 2007 and 2011.
+rejoined Exeter City on loan from Swindon Town in November 2014, having previously been on the books at St James Park between 2007 and 2011.

-During four years with Exeter, he netted some critical goals – including Exeter’s first in Conference play-off semi-final comeback against local rivals Torquay en route to Wembley and promotion in 2008, both goals in a 2-0 win against Leeds United at St James Park, and an 82nd-minute goal on the final day of the 2009/10 season to keep City in League 1 for another season.
+During four years with Exeter, he netted some critical goals – including City’s first in Conference play-off semi-final comeback against local rivals Torquay as they won promotion in 2008, both goals in a 2-0 win against Leeds United at St James Park in 2010, and an 82nd-minute goal on the final day of that same season to keep City in League One.

-.
-The picks of the bunch, though, were the brace he scored at Home Park to hand the Grecians the bragging rights over Plymouth Argyle in the Devon derby
+He scored five goals in the 2015/16 season – the first two came in away visits to Dagenham & Redbridge and AFC Wimbledon, before a third in the home JPT win over Portsmouth.
+The picks of the bunch, though, were the brace he scored at Home Park to hand the Grecians the bragging rights over Plymouth Argyle in the Devon derby.